How and Why Pocket for Android Asks for the Contacts Permission

 Aside from this use, the Read Contacts permission is not used for any other purpose, and as a result, Pocket does not access your calls, messages, or communication history.

 Does Pocket collect or save my list of contacts?

 Your contact database is only accessed locally on your device.
 No copy is ever made.
 This means that your private contact database and history is never transmitted to or stored by Pocket.
-If you choose Send To Friend to share content with another person, we will use the selected recipient’s email address to provide that service, but we will not use that email address for any other purpose.

 Do you share this information with third parties?

 We do not share any private or personal information unless you expressly request that we do so.

 Starting with Android 6.0 (Marshmallow), you can choose which permissions to allow, and which you’d like to disable in Pocket.
 Therefore, you can choose to disable this permission.